 - Fuel system flaws leading to fuel-fed fires

-Roadway Defects in Auto Accidents
+Roadway Defects in Car Crashes and Auto Accidents

 Roadway defects can cause single vehicle accidents where the driver is presumed to be at fault and on multivehicle accidents they can make it appear as if a driver was at-fault when they were not.
 Sometimes, there are red flags.
 For instance, when both drivers claim that the other driver ran a red light, it is quite possible that a malfunctioning traffic light was to blame.